You can stay overnight in a yurt surrounded by alpacas in Ontario

 Now, the farm is expanding.
-They raised honey this year and plan to grow vegetables and raise cattle for meat.
+They raised honey last year and are growing vegetables and raising cattle for meat.

 "We are looking at having a fully sustainable farm," said Michael.
 "We are trying to keep a full life-cycle farm."

-Although they don't have farming experience, so far they have found a lot of support from the farming community, and they have been learning as they go.
+Although they didn't have farming experience before this began, so far they have found a lot of support from the farming community, and they have been learning as they go.

 "The community is really nice," said Assyl.